ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/03-quicksort.md

         low = start + 1; high = end      // initialise the lower and upper pointers.
         while low <= high:               // Continue until the pointers pass each other. if arr[low] < pivot:
-                low += 1                 // Increase the lower pointer if its element is smaller than the pivot. else if arr[high] > pivot:
+                low += 1                 // Increase lower pointer if smaller than the pivot. else if arr[high] > pivot:
-                high -= 1                // Decrease the upper pointer if its element is larger than the pivot.
+                high -= 1                // Decrease upper pointer if larger than the pivot.
             else:
                 swap(arr, low, high)     // Otherwise, swap the elements, and low += 1                 // move both pointers towards each other.